simoninireland/epydemic/doc/compartmentedmodel.rst

 sub-classed to define actual disease models. `epydemic` provides implementations of the two "reference" compartmented models, :class:`SIR` and :class:`SIS`, as well as several variants of them:
-:ref:`Hethcote <Het00>` provides a survey of a huge range of others.
+Hethcote :cite:`Hethcote-CompartmentedModels` provides a survey of a huge range of others.

 Attributes